Best wireless surround sound systems

 Each Sonos speaker has a built-in amplifier, so the only wires are the AC power cords.
 The intuitive control app turns your phone or tablet into the remote control.

 However, if you have a large room, or really want to crank your system to “11”, I recommend buying the system à la carte.
 Pair the PLAYBAR with two PLAY:3 or PLAY:5 wireless speakers for next-level home theater performance.

 Here the Sonos PLAYBAR, SUB, and a pair of PLAY:3 speakers combine for fantastic wireless surround sound.

 The newest addition to the Sonos family is the PLAYBASE.
-This works just like the PLAYBAR, but acts as a platform for you TV to sit on.
-It's a great option if you aren't wall-mounting your TV.
-Pair any of the Sonos wireless speakers as well as their sub to the PLAYBASE for a wireless 5.1 system.
+It works just like the PLAYBAR, but acts as an amplified speaker platform upon which your TV sits.
+It's a great option for keeping your system clean and neat if you aren't wall-mounting your television.

 Start with a sound bar and expand to 5.1-channel wireless surround sound

 Sound bars have long been a popular way of improving a TV’s front soundstage.
 Now, an increasing number of sound bars can be expanded into a 5.1 system with wireless rear surround speakers.
 Some sound bars, like the JBL Bar 5.1 and the Polk Audio MagniFi MAX SR, even come with wireless surround speakers in the box!